sandialabs/sibl/geo/doc/proposal.md

 ### Head-Neck-Torso Digital Twin

 We have created a high-fidelity head-neck-torso model.
-The model, internally referred to as "Bob," has two resolutions at characteristic length scales of 2-mm (“course mesh”) and 1-mm (“fine mesh”).
+The model, internally referred to as "Bob," has two resolutions at characteristic length scales of 2-mm (“coarse mesh”) and 1-mm (“fine mesh”).
 The meshes exist in both a finite element and finite volume description, suited to analysis involving blast and ballistics (e.g., Eulerian) as well as blunt impact (e.g., Lagrangian).
 Ten (10) materials compose the model: bone, disc, vasculature, airway/sinus, membrane, cerebral spinal fluid (CSF), white matter, gray matter, muscle, and skin.

 ![bob-frontal-sagittal](fig/bob-frontal-sagittal.png)